gvwilson/sensibleadventures/gleam/gleam.md

 "I'm sorry," Gleam said.
 She patted his shoulder with a bony hand and knocked on the door.

-Gleam stayed outside on his stump while Granna Shimmer said all the things that old women say to young women about new-born babies.
+Gleam stayed outside on his stump while Grandma Shimmer said all the things that old women say to young women about new-born babies.
 Oh, he was a big one, wasn't he?
 Such soft skin...
 And such little ears, and such tiny fingers.
 Gleam wondered if people had said the same things about him.
 He was sort of afraid that they had.

-Finally Granna Shimmer said goodbye to Gleam's mother and came back outside.
+Finally Grandma Shimmer said goodbye to Gleam's mother and came back outside.
 "He's a fine little boy," she sighed.
 "Just like you were."

 "Thank you," Gleam said, not knowing what else to say.

-Granna Shimmer chuckled.
+Grandma Shimmer chuckled.
 Her hand found his shoulder.
 "Now," she said, her tone turning serious, "Why don't you walk with me for a bit?
 I think we have some things to talk about."

 ## Chapter 14 ----------

 Gleam's heart sank.
-He was sure Granna Shimmer was going to give him a lecture about running away, or about making her fall and hit her head.
+He was sure Grandma Shimmer was going to give him a lecture about running away, or about making her fall and hit her head.
 He didn't think he could stomach another lecture.
-"All right, Granna," he sighed.
+"All right, Grandma," he sighed.
 He put the old canvas bag in the odds-and-ends box next to the front door and followed her up the path.

-Granna Shimmer turned right at the main path string, instead of turning left toward the village.
+Grandma Shimmer turned right at the main path string, instead of turning left toward the village.
 Gleam trudged along behind her in silence, wondering where they were going.
 This path led into the forest, toward an old stream whose gravel banks had been picked clean of rubies long before Gleam was born.

 Gleam heard the stream burbling as they approached the end of the path string.
-"Used to be just here," Granna Shimmer muttered.
+"Used to be just here," Grandma Shimmer muttered.
 "Ah!
 There we are.
 Now, come sit with me, young man."
-Granna Shimmer lowered her creaky old bones onto a fallen log and patted the wood beside her.
+Grandma Shimmer lowered her creaky old bones onto a fallen log and patted the wood beside her.
 Gleam stretched out until he felt the log, then let go of the path string and sat down next to her.

-"I used to come here, oh, every week, at least," Granna Shimmer said softly.
+"I used to come here, oh, every week, at least," Grandma Shimmer said softly.
 "Back when I was about your mother's age.
 My husband would look after our children for an afternoon, and I'd come out here, and take off my clothes, and go for a swim in the stream, all on my own."
 She sighed.

 "What's a 'swim'?"
-Gleam asked, not really wanting to think about Granna Shimmer taking off all her clothes.
+Gleam asked, not really wanting to think about Grandma Shimmer taking off all her clothes.

 "What?
 Oh, swimming means playing in the water.
 Floating in it, and splashing around, and holding your breath and diving like a fish.
 I